-- Do all my sentences support my topic sentence (no "carrots in my cookie jar")? - Did I communicate clearly? - Did I put the facts into my own words? - Did I include information about the animal's appearance, habits, and habitat? - □ Are my topic and choice of words pleasing to the Lord and edifying to others? - Does my title capture the essence of my paragraph?
+- Do all my sentences support my topic sentence (no "carrots in my cookie jar")? - □ Did I communicate clearly? - □ Did I put the facts into my own words? - Did I include information about the animal's appearance, habits, and habitat? - □ Are my topic and choice of words pleasing to the Lord and edifying to others? - Does my title capture the essence of my paragraph?

-- Do my first two sentences follow the requred "question-answer" format? - Did I use no more than two forms of "to be" words (is, am, are, was, were, be, being, been)?
-(Circle (to be) words in red.) - Did I choose synonyms instead of repeating main words?
-(Underline repeated words in blue.) - Did I use concrete words that are specific, vivid, and sensory?
-(Underline vague words in green.) - Did I check my "Weak Words" list against my paragraph?
-(Underline any of these in green.) - □ Did I vary my sentence structure by - beginning one sentence with paired adjectives? - beginning one sentence with a present ("-ing") participial phrase? - using a simile? - Did my composition follow a logical, orderly sequence? - Did I write concisely, avoiding wordiness?
-(Cross out unnecessary words or phrases.) - Did I write a strong closing sentence that gives a feeling of ending?
+- Do my first two sentences follow the required "question-answer" format? - Did I use no more than two forms of "to be" words (is, am, are, was, were, be, being, been)? - □ Circle (to be) words in red.) - Did I choose synonyms instead of repeating main words?
+Underline repeated words in blue. - Did I use concrete words that are specific, vivid, and sensory?
+Underline vague words in green. - Did I check my "Weak Words" list against my paragraph?
+Underline any of these in green. - Did I vary my sentence structure by - beginning one sentence with paired adjectives? - beginning one sentence with a present ("-ing") participial phrase? - using a simile? - Did my composition follow a logical, orderly sequence? - Did I write concisely, avoiding wordiness?
+Cross out unnecessary words or phrases. - Did I write a strong closing sentence that gives a feeling of ending?

-- Did I put my name and date in the upper right-hand corner? - □ Is my paragraph five to seven sentences long?
-How many? - Did I indent my first sentence?
-(If not, draw an arrow -> to show that you need to indent.) - Did I leave margins around my paragraph?
-(If not, draw a light pencil line down right side of page.) - Did I remember to skip every other line?
-(If not, before rewriting, draw a light X on each line you want to skip.) - Did I use good spacing between words and sentences?
-(If not, draw two vertical lines || to separate.) - Did I double-check my spelling?
-(Circle) suspected words; look up and make changes.) - Did I double-check capitalization and punctuation?
-(Correct any errors.) - Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers? - Did I finish and turn in my animal worksheet? - Did I correctly use this Checklist, including using colored pencils to underline and circle as directed?
-(This includes making corrections before I write my revision.) - BEFORE TURNING MY WORK IN: Did I staple my papers together in this order?
-(Worksheet on the very bottom, "sloppy copy" on top of that, neatly rewritten copy next, and this Writing Checklist on the very top.)
+- Did I put my name and date in the upper right-hand corner? - □ Is my paragraph 5-7 sentences long?
+How many? - □ Did I indent my first sentence?
+If not, draw an arrow → to show that you need to indent. - Did I leave margins around my paragraph?
+If not, draw a light pencil line down right side of page. - Did I remember to skip every other line?
+If not, draw a light X on each line you want to skip. - Did I use good spacing between words and sentences?
+If not, draw two vertical lines II to separate. - Did I double-check my spelling?
+Circle suspected words; look up and make changes. - Did I double-check capitalization and punctuation?
+Correct any errors. - Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers? - Did I finish and turn in my mindmap? - Did I correctly use this Checklist, and did I make corrections before writing my revision? - □ BEFORE TURNING IN MY WORK: Did I staple my papers together in this order: Worksheet on the very bottom, "sloppy copy" on top of that, neatly rewritten copy next, and this Checklist on the very top?